games-mcgill/games-mcgill.github.io/_members/shuaibing.md

 lastname: Jiang

 teaser: >
-    The research of Prof. Jianyu Li's group is interdisciplinary in nature, focusing on the interface between Mechanics, Materials and Biomedical Engineering.
+    Hi, I represent all the graduate students in the department at the PGSS meetings along with Noah.
+My research focus is interdisciplinary in nature, focusing on the interface between Mechanics, Materials and Biomedical Engineering.

 profile:
     name: Shuaibing Jiang